voltavidTony/CohereSim/docs/pages/cache_sim.md

 - `directory`: The name of the cirectory protocol the cache should implement (not case sensitive)
 - `line_size`: The size of a single cache line in bytes.
 - `replacer`: The name of the replacement policy the cache should implement (not case sensitive)
-- `trace_file`: The [trace file](docs/pages/templates.md) that the simulator should read in
+- `trace_file`: The [trace file](docs/pages/templates.md) that CohereSim should read in
-- `trace_limit`: (Optional) The maximum number of traces the simulator should process
+- `trace_limit`: (Optional) The maximum number of traces CohereSim should process

 Note:: Every cache dimension must be a power of 2.
-Any other value is rejected by the simulator.
+Any other value is rejected by CohereSim.

 ### Batch